Rajasthan Henna - Natural Hair Dye

 Use in home cosmetics

-Hair mask, shampoo, colouring paste, do not add to ready-made products
+Hair mask, shampoo, coloring paste, do not add to finished product

-How much paste for what length of hair?
+How much paste for the length of hair?

 Making the colouring paste